gwen-williams/WeedsPy_MCMC/README.md

 ### Observed spectra

 The scripts are currently setup to require you to place your observed spectra in the `spectra/` sub-directory.
 Currrently, your spectra must already be in the CLASS file format of `.30m` (the GILDAS/CLASS handbook details how to do the conversion), and your filename must follow the convention `spec_iXX_jYY.30m`, where `XX` should be replaced by the integer value of the x pixel coordinate, and `YY` should be replaced by the integer value of the y pixel coordinate.

+### CLASS-readable model files

+The `make_gildas_mdl_file` function creates a CLASS-readable file that contains the name of the molecules to be modelled, the value of the parameters that the `emcee` sampler has walked to and (if any) the value of the fixed parameters.
+During the `emcee` iterations, these files are saved as temporary files that continually get overwritten, are placed in the `mdlfiles/` sub-directory, and are called `temp_mdlfile.mdl`.
+After the `emcee` has walked all of its iterations, the highest likelihood model files is made by the `save_highest_likelihood_spectrum` function and is saved as `best_mdlfile_iXX_jYY.mdl` where XX and YY are replaced by the integer value of the x and y pixel coordinates respectively.